LilHuss26/PowerBI_Dashboard_SQL_Analysis/README.md

   Coount countries and cities
 ### Charts
 + Country Orders & Revenues **Scatter Chart**
-  ++For every country, the y-axis shows how many orders ++Size shows how much revenue is earned
+  -For every country, the y-axis shows how many orders -Size shows how much revenue is earned
 + Sales By Quarter **Clustered Column Chart**
   Compares every quarter for every year
 + Sales by Product **Donat Cart**